EldritchElli/SDW/Core.md

 ### Gigs

 Gigs are missions Players can choose to take on, these can be complex, simple or anything in between.
-Gigs are set up by Fixers that typically reward Mercinaries with money, information, or equipment.
+Gigs are set up by Fixers that typically reward Mercenaries with money, information, or equipment.
 Certain gigs reward you more if you complete optional objectives and conform to set deadlines.